kadertopancs/java-course-project/README.md

 # Java Course Projects

-This repository contains my Week 1 Java course projects focused on conditional statements.
+This repository contains a collection of Java-based projects developed progressively throughout my learning journey.
+It includes fundamental programming exercises as well as upcoming test automation implementations.

-## 📌 Content
+## 📌 Scope

-Week 1 topics:

-- if-else statements
+- Core Java programming (variables, control flow, loops)
+- Data structures and collections
+- Algorithm development and problem solving
-- Basic console applications
+- Console-based applications
-- Simple logical conditions

-All tasks are organized under the src directory.
+- Upcoming: Test automation practices (Selenium, API testing)

 ## 🎯 Purpose

-The purpose of this repository is to practice fundamental Java concepts and improve logical thinking skills.
+The goal of this repository is to build a strong software development foundation and transition into test automation by applying Java in real-world scenarios.

 ## 🛠 Technologies

 - Java
 - IntelliJ IDEA
 - Git & GitHub
+- (Upcoming) Selenium, REST API Testing

+## 🔄 Status

+This repository is actively maintained and updated weekly with new exercises, projects, and future automation implementations.